coltonbooth/CoreChainDB/docs/root/source/contributing/dev-setup-coding-and-contribution-process/run-dev-network-ansible.md

 stack_type: "1"
 ```

-### BigchainDB Setup
+### corechaindb Setup
 Now, You can safely run the `corechaindb-start.yml` playbook and everything will be taken care of by `Ansible`.
-To run the playbook please navigate to the `corechaindb/pkg/configuration` directory inside the BigchainDB repository and run the `corechaindb-start.yml` playbook.
+To run the playbook please navigate to the `corechaindb/pkg/configuration` directory inside the corechaindb repository and run the `corechaindb-start.yml` playbook.

 ```text
 $ cd corechaindb/pkg/configuration/